 Bag or Basket of Books: In a hurry but want new books to read?
 Let us do it for you!
 We will prepare a bag of books for you to pick up or will bring it to your car.
 Life can be busy, so let us help you keep your library visit simple!

-You & Me Painting: Paint with your child.
+PACT (Parent and Child Together Time) You & Me Painting: Paint with your child.
 This program is for adults and minor children to create something beautiful together, share a canvas, or paint an individual canvas.
 Stop in and ask for more information or email Youth Services to reserve your kits.
 Each kit contains 3 canvases and all the paint needed to complete each painting.
-Brushes not included.
+Brushes are not included.

 Summer Reading Program: Children and teens who participate in summer library programs benefit from engaging activities and opportunities which promote literacy development and help to counter the summer slide.
 Summer library programs for all ages enhance lifelong learning and provide meaningful, enjoyable experiences available to everyone in the community.
 The Summer Reading Program is held every June and July.
 Children of all ages are invited to take a reading challenge and earn fun prizes.
 Participation and registration are free and open to all children.
 Sign up here beginning May 24th, 2021 (please do not sign up prior to May 24th).